2021 is the year of change for CFA exams.

 8) New exam cycles may change your CFA registration plans

-With the new one-off exam cycles introduced (see #4), there may be important repercussions to your CFA journey due to the “6 months rule” between exams: mainly that it is now possible to proceed faster through the CFA program assuming consecutive passes.
-And this only applies in 2021.
+With the new one-off exam cycles introduced (see #7), there may be important repercussions to your CFA journey due to the “6 months rule” between exams: mainly that it is now possible to proceed faster through the CFA program in one year (!) assuming consecutive passes (Level 1 February, Level 2 August and Level 3 February).

 For more information on this, check out our CFA Journey Planner article for the full picture, to understand the timeline of what happens if you pass or fail at each level.